revoltchat/documentation/docs/faq/instances.md

 [Please read this article for more information.](/faq/usage)
 :::

+## What is a third-party instance?

+A third-party instance is one that is not associated with the Revolt project or platform itself ("revolt.chat").

+You cannot use your existing Revolt login on third-party instances and must create a new account if you wish to use it.

 ## How to customise the client?

 Currently, this is not entirely straightforward, my recommendation is to just simply fork the client and modify the `assets_default` folder as necessary.
 Reminder: the client is licensed under AGPLv3 so you must publish your modified client source and provide users with a way to access it.